Last Updated on October 30, 2022.

 Potential Mess or Destruction

-- When compared to other animals, hedgehogs do not make very little mess outside of most cages.
+- When compared to other animals, hedgehogs do not make much of a mess outside of their cages.

 - Screened in porches are an acceptable place to play depending on the seasonal weather in your area.

-- Hedgehogs are very sneaky will take any opportunity to hide so they need to be in an area where they can easily be found if they happen to get out of their play area.
+- Hedgehogs are very sneaky and will take any opportunity to hide, so they need to be in an area where they can easily be found if they happen to get out of their play area.